Is Ranked-Choice Voting Too Complicated?

 Who may vote should be maximized.
 Who should be permitted to vote has been debated for centuries and still is, but that debate should be at the point of eligibility to vote and not at the level of how tabulation systems work.
 Therefore, the system for tabulating should scale up to any population size.
 The world population is around seven and a half billion people and growing.
 However, a system that is acceptable for a few million voters can probably be scaled up to cope with even the world population for not very much more development, when the logic is the same.

-Whether voter registration is before election day or in the minute before a ballot is cast, or is altogether dispensed with, is irrelevant.
+Whether voter registration is before election day or in the minute before a ballot is cast is irrelevant.
 By the time a ballot is offered for casting, whether the putative voter is allowed to cast should already have been decided.
 In the end, only two decisions should be allowed: affirmative, and therefore a ballot is offered, or negative, and therefore it is not offered.
 It is conceivable to offer a ballot tentatively, pending a later decision on whether to accept it for counting, but that decision presumably could precede the counting of anyone’s vote.
 This simplifies the work of tallying.

 A society limits voting to being by adults, but that’s because of the responsibility attached to the consequences of votes, not generally because of minimal education standards to be expected of voters.
 Some voters may have very low levels of education.
 (One nation once dealt with low literacy among voters by adding candidates’ facial photographs to ballots.)
 Counters have to understand the intentions of voters even where low education makes filling out a ballot difficult regardless of candidates.

 High turnout, meaning voting by more of the eligible voters, increases public confidence in the offices for which turnout is high.
 So, democracies generally want a system that does not depress turnout, either immediately or in subsequent elections.
 They don’t want voters to skip future elections.
-And the tally system must be of a scale that can take a higher turnout.
+Candidates may want low turnouts in order to win, but the public generally prefers high turnouts.
+And the tally system must be of a scale that can take a higher turnout, including the higher variety of errors likely to accompany a high turnout.

 Drop-off, whether high or low, should be irrelevant to the counting process.
 Drop-off is when voters vote for fewer offices than the law allows them to do, and is common among voters who respond to appeals in certain races (e.g., Presidential) but don’t care about other races and are not party-line voters.
 The system should cope with high drop-off producing nonvotes on ballots cast and should not balk at a low drop-off rate.